Summary of Significant Accounting Policies

 Basis of Presentation and Liquidity

-The consolidated financial statements (the “condensed consolidated financial statements”) have been prepared in conformity with accounting principles generally accepted in the United States of America (“GAAP”) and include the accounts of the Company and its wholly owned subsidiary in which it holds controlling financial interest.
+The Company’s unaudited condensed consolidated financial statements (the “condensed consolidated financial statements”) have been prepared in conformity with accounting principles generally accepted in the United States of America (“GAAP”) and include the accounts of the Company and its wholly owned subsidiary in which it holds controlling financial interest.
 All intercompany accounts and transactions have been eliminated in consolidation.

-Comprehensive loss represents all changes in stockholders’ deficit.
+Comprehensive loss represents all changes in stockholders’ equity.
 The Company’s net loss was equal to its comprehensive loss for all periods presented.

 Use of Estimates

-As of December 31, 2022, the Company held short-term restricted cash of $12.0 million which primarily represents cash on deposit with a financial institution to collateralize short-term obligations related to company credit cards.
-Long-term restricted cash of $3.0 million primarily represents cash on deposit with a financial institution to collateralize letters of credit related to the Company’s non-cancellable operating leases for its corporate headquarters.
+Short-term restricted cash primarily represents cash on deposit with a financial institution to collateralize short-term obligations related to company credit cards.
+Long-term restricted cash primarily represents cash on deposit with a financial institution to collateralize letters of credit related to the Company’s non-cancellable operating leases for its corporate headquarters.
 Restricted cash is stated at cost, which approximates fair value.

 Concentration of Risks